Jobbernaut/jobbernaut-extract/README.md

 - **Visual Feedback** - Chrome notifications confirm successful extraction
 - **Keyboard Shortcut** - Fast extraction with Ctrl+Shift+E (Cmd+Shift+E on Mac)

+## ⚠️ Usage & Disclaimer

+**This extension is provided for personal productivity use only.**

+### Important Notes

+- **Respect Terms of Service**: Users are responsible for complying with each job site's Terms of Service when using this extension
+- **No Warranty**: This software is provided "as is" under the MIT License, without warranty of any kind, express or implied
+- **Site Changes**: Job sites may update their HTML structure at any time, which may temporarily break scrapers until updated
+- **Personal Use**: This tool is designed for individual job seekers to organize their applications, not for bulk data collection or commercial scraping
+- **Rate Limits**: Use responsibly and respect site rate limits and automated access policies
+- **Your Responsibility**: By using this extension, you accept full responsibility for your usage and compliance with applicable terms and laws

+### What This Extension Does

+✅ Extracts publicly visible job posting data from pages you're already viewing
+✅ Formats the data for your personal job tracking workflow
+✅ Copies the formatted data to your clipboard for manual pasting

+### What This Extension Does NOT Do

+❌ Scrape data in bulk or at scale
+❌ Bypass authentication or paywalls
+❌ Store or transmit your data to external servers
+❌ Violate site terms of service (when used as intended for personal job tracking)

+**If you have concerns about using this tool, please review the Terms of Service for each job site you use it with.**

 ## Installation

 1. Download or clone this repository